 Our City is Bristol Media’s annual short film competition for young people.
-In collaboration with local industry partners, Our City is a chance for individuals under the age of 30 to create a 90-second film or animation that showcases the city of Bristol.
+In collaboration with local industry partners, Our City is a chance for students and/or individuals under the age of 30 to create a 90-second film or animation that showcases the city of Bristol.

 Since winning Our City 2018, winners Patch De Salis and Michael Doran have been busy creating new content and gaining experience with top production agencies in the local area.
 We spoke to them to find out more about the inspiration behind their films and what they’ve been up to over the past year.